khaledk2/leb-beta/docs/installation/egp.rst

         * Here, an example subdirectory within EToKi/prep_out has been passed in as an example, with 'file_suffix' being appended onto all generated filenames e.g. 'file_suffix_L1_R1.fastq.gz'

-* Assembling Prepared Read Files.
+* Assembling Prepared Read Files:

   * If the default installation directory was changed previously for EGP.sif, replace it in the following command with the correct installation directory.
   * If the pulled image name "EGP.sif" was changed previously, replace it in the following command with your chosen name.